ASaidOguz/Webpack-Starter/README.md

 - Clone this repository

+- Navigate into the cloned project via shell .

 - Install the dependencies by ` npm install `

 - Start the project in dev mode use `npm run dev`